joolstorrentecalo/gitlab-foss/doc/development/testing_guide/testing_migrations_guide.md

 These tests do not run within a database transaction, as we use a deletion database cleanup strategy.
 Do not depend on a transaction being present.

-When testing migrations that alter seeded data in `deletion_except_tables`, you may add the `:migration_with_transaction` metadata so the test runs within a transaction and the data is rolled back to their original values.